 In addition, our skylights have allowed natural light to shine on our employees . . . lifting-up morale, improving product quality, and increasing productivity.

-At Abbott-Action the decision was made to invest into a Trench Scrap Removal System.
+At Abbott-Action, the decision was made to invest in a Trench Scrap Removal System.
 This sustainable scrap removal process operates a straight-line conveyer that is built in a trench located below the manufacturing floor.
-The discarded material simply falls onto the conveyer that transports the scrap to a compactor, which creates bales of scrap ready to be transported to a recycling mill.
+The discarded corrugated material simply falls onto the conveyor that transports the scrap to a compactor, which creates bales of scrap ready to be transported to a recycling mill.
 No blowers, fans or crazy expensive electric motors are needed in this procedure.

 The daily cost to operate this state-of-the-art system saves up to 90% on electricity when compared to a conventional air system . . . which translates into a savings of 350,000 kilowatt-hours of electricity . . . the equivalent of 241 metric tons of carbon dioxide.
 That’s the same number of CO2 emissions from 27,157 gallons of gasoline consumed.

-The system also reduces maintenance cost by 50%.
-And further saves 30% on the cost of heating the building because there is no air transfer.
-It also creates a tighter bale of scrap with less air pockets, allowing more material per bale, while reducing the amount of wire needed to hold the bales together.
-The tighter heavier bales allow more waste per truckload reducing the amount of trucks required each year.
+The system also reduces maintenance cost by 50% and further saves 30% on the cost of heating the building because there is no air transfer.
+It also creates a tighter bale of scrap with fewer air pockets, allowing more material per bale, while reducing the amount of wire needed to hold the bales together.
+The tighter heavier bales allow more waste per truckload reducing the number of trucks required each year.